OpenAudioMc/documentation/content/java_api.md

 }
 ```

-or through the constructor, like so
+or through the constructor, like so:
 ```java
 public class TestService extends Service {